This page is still under development. Please check back later for more complete information.

 M.A., History, Western Michigan University (1963)

-After graduating, Mann was employed at Western Michigan University’s archives for over 30 years.
-During this time, his tireless efforts to add significant materials to the archives made a lasting impact with the donation of his personal collection with materials dating back to 1838.
+After graduating, Mann was employed at Western Michigan University’s archives for over 30 years, retiring in 1995.
+His tireless efforts to add significant materials to the archives made a lasting impact with the donation of his personal collection with materials dating back to 1838.
+Early in his career, he was active in many organizations and was one of the founding members of the Kalamazoo Valley Genealogical Society.

 M.A., History, Western Michigan University (1962)